katehu/katehu.github.io/study-design.md

 title: Study Design
 ---

-# Sampling Design and Cost-Efficient Efficacy Study Designs
+Sampling Design and Cost-Efficient Efficacy Study Designs

-Most statistical tools improve efficiency and bias AFTER obtaining data through sophisticated techniques, but if representativeness could be carefully implemented and costs can be substantially reduced at the data-collection step, then scientists and industry leaders may afford and even welcome a straightforward and scalable statistical tool in analyzing the data.
+Most statistical tools improve efficiency and bias after obtaining data through sophisticated techniques, but if representativeness could be carefully implemented and costs can be substantially reduced at the data-collection step, then scientists and industry leaders may afford and even welcome a straightforward and scalable statistical tool in analyzing the data.